openrca/orca/CONTRIBUTING.md

 ## Development environment

 To help you get started, below is a curated list of steps needed to prepare a development environment.
-We didn't bother writing detailed instructions, because others did it well a long time ago.
+We didn't bother writing detailed instructions for each tool, because others did it well a long time ago.
 Most steps will redirect you to trusted sources with complete setup instructions.

 ### Setting up Python

 Many OpenRCA components are written in the Python programming language.
 To build, you'll need a Python development environment.
-If you haven't set up a Python yet, please follow [these](https://docs.python.org/3/using/index.html) instructions to install Python with the required toolset.
+If you haven't already, please follow [these](https://docs.python.org/3/using/index.html) instructions to install Python with the required toolset.